islamtaha/MLClassification_titanic/README.md

 # Machine Learning Classification based on titanic dataset
-apply multiple machine learning classification Algorithms to predict survival rate of the titanic passangers by using both MLSpark and scikit-learn
+apply multiple machine learning classification Algorithms to predict survival rate of the titanic passangers by using both Spark MLlib and scikit-learn

 ## install:
 1- Install conda